This unit introduces and explores 24-hour time and time zones.

 Which train would you advise Henare and Lisa to take?
 Why?

-Expect the students to consider the ramifications of beginning early or late to avoid the peak periods.
-An early start means an early return to home, especially if two hours work can be completed on the train, using the internet.
+- Encourage the students to consider the ramifications of beginning early or late to avoid the peak periods.
+An early start means an early return to home, especially if two hours of work can be completed on the train, using the internet.

-- Build with the 24-hour times with existing trains to schedule the new services
+- build with the 24-hour times for existing trains to schedule the new services

-PowerPoint Four shows animations of three flights.
+- PowerPoint 4 shows animations of three flights.
 Clocks show the times at departure and arrival locations.
 Ask questions like:

 What is the time difference between Brisbane and Singapore?